2023 Solar Incentives Guide for Kokomo, IN - Tax Credits & Rebates

 EcoWatch's Kokomo, IN Solar Incentives FAQs

-You can decrease your carbon footprint by 450 pounds of CO2 a year when you switch to solar panels.
-This adds up to approximately 9,000 pounds in 20 years.
-In addition, solar power is a renewable energy source, which means that switching your home over reduces the drain on our planet's resources.
+You can decrease your carbon footprint by 450 pounds of CO2 a year when you install solar panels.
+This adds up to approximately 9,000 pounds over 20 years.
+Solar is also a renewable energy source, which means that switching your home over reduces the drain on our planet's resources.

-You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
-Make sure you talk through your ideas with your local Kokomo solar installation expert.
-They can help you as you plan for your project and educate you on the various incentives that you may or may not qualify for.
+You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
+Make sure you go over your ideas with your local Kokomo solar installer.
+They can help you as you plan for your project and also help you understand the various incentives that you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.